VanshikaGurbani/LabRead-Lite/README.md

 ## Setup & Run

-1) Clone and enter the project:
+1) Clone and enter the project

 2) Create and activate a virtual environment: